ZYpp: SAT solver integration

 After several months of work, the benchmark results of this fourth ZYpp version integrated with the SAT solver were more than encouraging, moving YaST and Zypper ahead of other RPM-based package managers in speed and size.

 Front ends

 Typically, YaST has served as the graphical front end for ZYpp in SUSE.
 ZYpp is also supported by PackageKit.

-A new Qt-based front end known as Myrlyn is being developed to replace YaST on openSUSE Leap 16.0.
+Starting in 2025 with openSUSE Leap 16.0, YaST was replaced by Myrlyn.